HL7/davinci-crd/src/pagecontent/hooks.md

 #### Configuration
 Each CDS Hook service provided by a payer might support multiple different types of coverage requirements checking.
 For example, a payer might return information about:

-*  Is preauthorization required?
+*  Is prior authorization required?
 *  Are there recommended alternative therapies?
 *  Are there best practices associated with this therapy that are expected to be adhered to?
 *  Are there internal documentation requirements?
-*  Are there forms required for inclusion with preauth?
+*  Are there forms required for inclusion with prior authorization?
 *  Are there forms required for inclusion with claims submission?

 Not all these cards will necessarily be relevant to all users.
 While it might be possible (through negotiation between provider and payer) to configure a service to withhold certain card types from certain practitioner roles, this is unlikely to be sufficiently responsive and places a considerable configuration burden on the payer software.
 As well, in some cases, preferences about what information to receive could be specific to the user.
 An alternative would be for the payer to host a distinct service for every single card type it was able to return, but this could result in the payer receiving 10+ service calls each time the hook fired and performing considerable redundant processing in each service.
 It would therefore be nice if a hook could, upon invocation, indicate what subset of response types were wanted - for that particular hook invocation.
 The client system could then dynamically configure the response types based on user type, individual user, location within the workflow where the hook was being fired, whether the hook had previously been fired or other factors.